-In this short book, we explore how lists, categories, trees and facets can be better used to organize information for others.
+In this short book, we explore how lists, categories, trees and facets can be better used to organise information for others.
 We also learn how metadata and taxonomies can connect different collections and increase the findability of information across the website or intranet.

 But more than that we hope that this book can start a conversation around this important part of our digital lives.